Activist investor buys stake in Yahoo, urges AOL merger

 Yahoo has a one-year lockup with Alibaba, so Starboard's proposal would require the cooperation of the Chinese company and Yahoo Japan.

-(Reporting by Alexei Oreskovic and Jennifer Saba, with additional reporting by Nadia Damouni; Editing by David Gregorio and Richard Chang)
+(Additional reporting by Nadia Damouni in New York and Anya George Tharakan in Bangalore; Editing by David Gregorio and Richard Chang)